encse/secchallenge2023/web/initiative/solution/README.md

 We need to host this html file somewhere, say at http://example.com:8000/decoy.html and send the URL in the report page.
 Soon after the bot visits `decoy.html` and starts executing the script.
-It sets its on nickname in the challenge site then navigates to a random blueprint which redirects it to http://example.com:8000 where we can capture the referrer and get a valid blueprint uuid.
+It sets its own nickname then navigates to a random blueprint which redirects it to http://example.com:8000 where we can capture the referrer and get a valid blueprint uuid.